RelateMN Team

 Lynda Barger, MD

-Madelyn Larsin, MSW, LGSW (she/her)
+Madelyn Larsin, MSW, LICSW (she/her)

 Office-Based Therapist